-Albertson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Albertson doesn't have a public transportation system that people use for their commute.

 The per capita income in Albertson in 2022 was $21,840, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $87,360 for a family of four.
 However, Albertson contains both very wealthy and poor people as well.